Tools and Utilities to Use for Troubleshooting

 Use the DTCPing tool to verify distributed transaction support across firewalls or against networks.
 The DTCPing tool must be installed on both the client and server computer and is a good alternative to the DTCTester utility when SQL Server is not installed on either computer.
 For more information about using DTCPing to verify distributed transaction support see How to troubleshoot MS DTC firewall issues.

 Use the Performance Console to capture performance monitoring data in your BizTalk Server environment.
 See Performance Counters for a comprehensive list of the performance counters included with BizTalk Server.
-For more information about using Performance Console see the Windows documentation.

 RegMon, FileMon, and DebugView